-Although the country does not tow for this violation, this provides sufficient justification for the Association to contact Chesapeake Exxon to tow a vehicle on the sidewalk.
+Although the country does not tow for this violation, this is sufficient justification for the Association to tow a vehicle on the sidewalk.

 If a vehicle is repeatedly parking on the sidewalk, please email Mirga Dulys.
 VMI, with the make, model, color, and license plate of the vehicle, the specific location of the sidewalk on which the vehicle is parked, and if you know which unit the vehicle is visiting or with whom it is associated.

 Fire Lanes/Yellow Curbs/Mailboxes.
-These areas are marked by the community to ensure that emergency vehicles have sufficient space to respond to emergencies and so that the USPS can deliver the mail.
+Marked by the community to ensure that emergency vehicles have sufficient space to respond to emergencies and so that the USPS can deliver the mail.
 The USPS carrier may not deliver if a mailbox is blocked with a vehicle.
 Vehicles parked in front of mailboxes also block residents from obtaining their mail.
 These rules apply 24/7.

 In front of someone else's driveway without their permission.
 This is a violation of Anne Arundel County Code Title 12, Article 3, Section 105.

 Grass.
 Damages fragile landscaping and creates an unsightly appearance in the neighborhood.
 Contact VMI at 443-249-0172 to report a vehicle parked on the grass.
 In order for any action to be taken, you must provide the make, model, color, and license plate of the vehicle, and the location of the grassy area upon which the vehicle is parked.